 Price Tags: you get what you pay for

 The prices of ellipticals vary from around $80 to up to even around the $8000 mark.
 Don’t get too excited seeing reading those elliptical machine reviews when you finally find out how low you can actually go.
 Eventually, you tend to get what you pay for.
 If you go too cheap with the wrong brand, don’t be surprised if the metal frame casually falls off without warning.

 We’re not kidding.

 Let’s talk a bit about the budget machines – they are mostly risky buys, but not all of them.
 Some models by Schwinn and ProForm offer great products at impressive prices.
-However, at these low-end prices, you will find it impossible to get a combination of ALL the features a proper machine can offer you, such as incline options, extensive workout libraries, high resistance levels, tablet connectivity, etc. Just make sure you do your research and read some elliptical reviews before you go flying into a store for some cheap thrills.
+However, at these low-end prices, you will find it impossible to get a combination of ALL the features a proper machine can offer you.
+Such as incline options, extensive workout libraries, high resistance levels, tablet connectivity, etc. Just make sure you do your research and read some elliptical reviews before you go flying into a store.

 - Short Stride Lengths – This makes it very difficult for taller people to get into the groove of a good workout.
 A short stride means that your motion is restricted to a small area.
 Just not disco enough.